pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 metadata and repository files when multiple developers simultaneously update the same metadata or distributions.
-Without TUF, there are also issues with consistency on PyPI, but the problem is more severe with signed metadata that MUST keep track in real-time the files available on PyPI.
+Without TUF, there are also issues with consistency on PyPI, but the problem is more severe with signed metadata that MUST keep track, in real-time, of the files available on PyPI.

 Suppose that PyPI generates a *snapshot*, which describes the latest version of every metadata (except *timestamp*), at specified version 1, and that a client